gaurush-hiranandani/gaurush-hiranandani.github.io/projects.md

 * **Traffic Control Simulation**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project was done with my 2 of my wing mates in first year of my stay at IIT Kanpur.
-It is on simulating dynamically changing city traffic with real time updation (using weighted graph theory and optimization) in JAVA.
+It is on simulating dynamically changing city traffic with real time updation (using weighted graph theory and &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;optimization) in JAVA.
 Companies like IBM do work a lot in this field particularly in construction of smarter traffic control systems.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Link to the Simulator](https://href.li/?https://www.dropbox.com/s/vmyz7x1uxhvkui8/Code.zip)